JoshuaMcKendall/artworker/README.md

 # Artworker

-:art: A plugin that adds an art gallery and art post type to WordPress.
+:art: A WordPress plugin for displaying artwork.
+Artworker adds custom post types, taxonomies, and custom Gutenberg blocks that enable you to turn your site into a beautiful art gallery.